sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 Media: provide a screenshot, gif, or video to help support the copy [Code Navigation]
 Docs: provide a link to the updated docs

--1-click log export - at risk for 4.0 relase

-We will be deprecating our current Sourcegraph extensions framework so that we can make way for a new model that allows a deeper integration throughout our entire code intelligence platform.

-In this release your favorite extensions (git-extras, open-in-editor and search-exports) will become part of the core application.
-Making them faster, more discoverable and ensuring they continue to be improved upon.